wellrestedphp/wellrested/documentation/routes.md

 $route = new TemplateRoute("/cats/{id}", "CatItemHandler");
 ```

+This will match `/cats/1`, `/cats/99`, `/cats/molly`, etc.

-A [`TemplateRoute`](../src/pjdietz/WellRESTed/Routes/TemplateRoute.php) use a URI template to match a request.
+A [`TemplateRoute`](../src/pjdietz/WellRESTed/Routes/TemplateRoute.php) uses a URI template to match a request.
 To include a variable in your template, enclose it in `{}`.
 The variable will be extracted and made available for the handler in the handler's `args` member.

 ```php
 class CatItemHandlder extends \pjdietz\WellRESTed\Handler